CAU-DOSC/DevSet9/README.md

 - Extend the 'IntSetSimulator' class.
     - It provides all utilities for measuring complexity.
 - Implement abstract methods in the new simulator.
+- Create the new simulation in 'main' method to make it run.

 ## Working Environment
 - Java 9